There is something about a porch swing that attracts people of all ages.

 Here’s What You’ll Need to Hang a Porch Swing from a Tree…

-- A hardwood tree is best, like an Oaktree.
-Evergreen trees or fruit trees are too soft and will snap under too much pressure
+- A hardwood tree, like an oak tree, is best.
+Evergreen trees or fruit trees are too soft and will snap under too much pressure.

 - Try to find a branch that is at a 90-degree angle from the tree and has enough length on the thickest part to hang the swing from

-- Make sure the branch is thick and can support the weight at least 3 feet away from the trunk without bouncing
+- Ensure the branch is thick and can support the weight of three people plus the weight of the swing added together and is at least 3 feet away from the trunk without bouncing.

-- Do not hang swing too high off of the ground
+- Do not hang the swing too high off of the ground.

-- To add more safety measures – You can dig into the grass and fill the spot under the swing with sand or something soft like rubber tiles
+- To add more safety measures – You can dig into the grass and fill the spot under the swing with sand or a softer filler like rubber tiles.